google-research/crossbeam/README.md

 ## Setup

 We use pip package for management.
-Please first do pip isntall at the root folder:
+Please first do pip install at the root folder:

     pip install -e .